 Although tendering and contracting in developing markets revolves around price, companies often have scope to shape the selection criteria.
 For instance, in a market (such as China) with hospital tenders, companies can engage with pharmacists and formulary committees to push for the criteria to include clinical evidence on switching, self-injection devices, or training support for patients and healthcare professionals.
 This approach is particularly relevant for biosimilars competing in higher-price segments and striving to avoid being locked out of tenders against local competitors with lower prices.

 Build local partnerships

 All emerging markets are different, so the range of winning models is wide.
 Local companies such as Reliance Life Sciences (in India) and CP Guojian (in China) have capitalized on their local footprints to commercialize biosimilars or biologic alternatives in their home markets.
 CP Guojian developed Yi Sai Pu (a biologic alternative to etanercept) in house, launching it in 2006—ahead of Enbrel, the originator product.
-Revenues from Yi Sai Pu, growing by about 10 percent a year, reached roughly $150 million
+Revenues from Yi Sai Pu, growing by about 10 percent a year, reached roughly $150 million in 2017.

 Some companies in emerging markets have expanded beyond the home markets.
 India’s Biocon has launched insulin glargine in more than 20 emerging markets, including Malaysia (through CCM Pharmaceuticals), Mexico (PiSA Farmacéutica), and Algeria (Abdi Ibrahim).
 Similarly, Dr. Reddy’s has launched its rituximab biosimilar Reditux in Chile, Ecuador, Peru, Russia, Venezuela, and Vietnam and recently obtained approval for it in Turkey.